LumenRadio/miramesh-freertos-examples/src/net_tx/README.md

 This example sends packets to root on UDP port 456 and prints them out.

-Intended to be matched with Network receiver / net_rx in this repoistory, or the network_receiver example for MiraOS shipped with Mira distribution.
+Intended to be matched with Network receiver / net_rx in this repository, or the network_receiver example for MiraOS shipped with Mira distribution.

 Compilation and flashing